-Here’s the short prequel to my upcoming novel on Kindle, I hope you enjoy!
+Here’s the short prequel to my novel ‘Welcome to the Twist’ available on Kindle, I hope you enjoy!

 The thin blanket that covered our shivering bodies was no longer enough to stave off the cold.
 I held the small frame of my daughter tighter, hoping to give her enough warmth to make it through the night.